 I offer training in all aspects of press and media relations: the importance of interviewees with ‘lived experience’ rather than ‘official spokespeople’; how to write targeted press releases, statements, and programme proposals; interview technique; and also how to deal with press and media attention, both positive and negative (although in the first instance, please always direct any filming requests or approaches from press or media to me at email@example.com).

-I also offer, upon request, training and advice for clergy, employees and parishioners regarding managing relationships, development of parish or project Communications Plans and facilitation of discussions and ‘brainstorming’ sessions.
+I also offer, upon request, training and advice for clergy, employees and parishioners regarding managing relationships within Our Diocesan Family, development of parish or project-based Communications Plans, and facilitation of discussions and ‘brainstorming’ sessions.

-Training can be one-to-one or for a group and can take place either in person at Hinsley Hall or in your parish or school or online.
+As with all Diocesan Communications’ services, training is FREE; it can be one-to-one or for a group and can take place either in person at Hinsley Hall, or in your parish or school, or online.